theme-reserved

 Join a Board

-Joining a board – whether it’s a non-profit, public, or private company – is another great way to put your experience to work.
+Joining a board—whether it’s a non-profit, public, or private company—is another great way to put your experience to work.
 It also provides you with a chance to build new connections and gain exposure to the inner workings of a new organization (without the time commitment of a full-time job).
 While some corporations seek individuals with prior board or C-suite experience, nonprofit organizations are typically open to applicants with more diverse backgrounds.
+Serving on a board can be the ultimate destination for seasoned professionals who have more time—and more expertise—than in prior years.
+It also provides companies and nonprofits with the opportunity to benefit from your experience, community standing and networks.

 Second Careers

 Launching a second career can start with the simple desire to explore a passion project, remain active or maintain the collaborative relationships fostered by a work environment.
 If you intend to have an “encore,” a great place to look for opportunities is within your existing network.
 The recent shift to a remote work model may benefit you as well.
-Researchers at Harvard Business School’s Project on Managing the Future of Work and BCG’s Henderson Institute2 found that 90% of companies surveyed see a future competitive advantage in shifting their talent model to a blend of full-time and freelance employees.
-This is leading to a boom in flexible work options that can accommodate a variety of lifestyles.
-If you’re considering a career shift as part of your second act, be sure to upgrade your home office solutions with discounts from Jabra.
+Researchers at Harvard Business School’s Project on Managing the Future of Work and BCG’s Henderson Institute found that 90% of companies surveyed see a future competitive advantage in shifting their talent model to a blend of full-time and freelance employees.2 This is leading to a boom in flexible work options that can accommodate a variety of lifestyles.
+If you’re considering a career shift as part of your second act, be sure to upgrade your home office solutions with discounts from Jabra and Bose.

 Back to School